CENG501-Projects/CENG501-Fall2024/KaradagTalaz/Readme.md

 ## 4.1.
 Experimental setup

-In the original paper, the model was trained on 8 RTX 2080 GPUs over 250 epochs.
-We trained the model in Google Colab with a L4 GPU over same number of epochs.
-The initial learning rate is 0.001 and batch size is 4 in the paper.
-We also used these settings.
-We set exponential decay gamma parameter as 0.9, as they did not give any information about that.
-The loss function was choosen pixel-level binary cross entropy, so we also used this loss function.
-Split ratio is not stated in the paper.
-We allocated 0.8 of the dataset to train and 0.2 to test.
+In the original paper, the model was trained with 8 RTX 2080 GPUs for 250 epochs.
+We trained the model in Google Colab with a L4 GPU over the same number of epochs.
+We set the initial learning rate to 0.001, batch size to 4 and used pixel-level binary cross entropy for the loss function as mentioned in the paper.
+The gamma value of exponential decay was not stated in the paper so, we set it to a typical value of 0.9.
+Also, train test split ratio was not given in the paper and we decided to allocate 0.8 of the dataset to train and 0.2 to test.

 In the paper, experiments were performed on each branch of a two-branch network and both of them together.